 Try an Hour of Code with Tablets

-If you have Android or Apple tablets, you can host a fun Hour of Code with the Tynker app.
+If you have Apple tablets, you can host a fun Hour of Code with the Tynker app.
 The Tynker app is different from the web version and features six fun puzzle sets and over fifty beginner, intermediate, and advanced tutorials to create drawing, music, animation, storytelling, physics, and arcade game projects.

 Download the Tynker app on each tablet.
 You do not need to download Tynker for Schools (our premium option) because we’re giving away all of our puzzle sets for free during the Hour of Code.